AyoCodess/How-to-setup-local-development-builds-for-IOS-and-Android-with-EXPO-React-Native-/README.md

 1. This guide is was created with a Apple Mac.
 If you have a windows machine, terminal commands may be different.
-2. Please use `yarn` to install packages.
+2. i have use `yarn` to install packages but you can use any package manager
 3. A reference to all the package.json scripts are at the bottom of this document.

 ## Content Navigation